slime-io/slime/doc/en/slime-boot.md

-### Install Prometheus
+### Prepare Metric Source

+Support Prometheus or Accesslog.

-The lazy load and smart limiter module needs metric data, so we suggest you installing prometheus in your system.
-Here is a simple prometheus installation file copied from istio.io.
+The lazy load and smart limiter module needs metric data.
+Lazyload can use prometheus or accesslog, limiter can use prometheus.

+If you need install prometheus in your system, here is a simple prometheus installation file copied from istio.io.

 ```sh
 $ kubectl apply -f "https://raw.githubusercontent.com/slime-io/slime/$tag_or_commit/install/config/prometheus.yaml"